autismuk/Font-Manager/README.md

 	"Hello{blue}blue {1,0,1}purple {}world"

-The character pair used to detect tinting instructions can be set using fm.FontManager:setTintBrackets("(",")") for example - defaults to {}  - colours are black,red,green,yellow,blue,magenta,cyan,white,grey,orange,brown
+The character pair used to detect tinting instructions can be set using fm.FontManager:setTintBrackets("@(",")@") for example - defaults to {}  - colours are black,red,green,yellow,blue,magenta,cyan,white,grey,orange,brown.
+The delimiters must be standard ASCII irrespective of encoding used.
+These are global for an application ; don't have different delimiters for different strings at the same time.

 You can also use a similar syntax to include any image in the string as {$crab} - the $ sign indicates it is an external non-font image (thanks to Richard9 for this idea) this currently loads icons/<name>.png but this will be changeable.
 The graphic will be scaled along with all the other letters, wobble, curve, animate like any other as well.